 To be eligible for academic dual credit courses, high school students must pass the applicable areas of a Texas Success Initiative test (TSI) such as THEA, ASSET, or COMPASS.
 The student may be exempt from state-mandated TSI testing if he/she meets the qualifying standards on applicable areas of the SAT, ACT, or the 11th Grade TAKS tests.
-The student may be waived from state-mandated TSI testing while in high school if he/she meets the qualifying standards on applicable areas of the 10th Grade TAKS test.
+The student may be waived from state-mandated TSI testing while in high school if he/she meets the qualifying standards on applicable areas of the SAT.
+Students the test areas of the 10th Grade TAKS test.
 Students may take college-level courses related to the area(s) of the test they pass.
 The student must also meet institutional course prerequisites.